 Jack Russell-Sheltie Mix

 The Shelties, just like Jack Russells, are energetic and hardworking dogs.
 Thus, it is obvious that the resultant mix requires regular exercise for maintaining good health.
 It takes an experienced dog owner to train these active and energetic dogs.
+Use only positive force-free training mixed with mentally stimulating games and you will have one happy doggo.
 They need enough space to play and stretch their limbs; therefore, they are not suitable for the enclosed environment of apartments.

 Abnormalities of knees (patellar luxation) and hips (hip dysplasia) are among the important health issues observed in these dogs.
 In some cases, problems associated with eyes are also observed.

 Jack Russell-Chihuahua Mix

 Jack Chi, the mix of Chihuahua and Jack Russell Terrier, is a companion dog.
 It is smaller than its Terrier parent and has a shiny coat and short hair.
 So you don’t have to worry about its care and maintenance.
 Generally, the coat is white; however, shades of black and brown can also be found.
 These dogs are highly energetic and playful.

 You will have to buy some chew toys because the Jack Chi needs something to chew constantly.
 Regular exercise is necessary to keep it in a healthy state.
 The Jack Chi weighs between 5 and 10 lbs; it is 15 inches tall at shoulders.
 The brown/black eyes of this dog are almond-shaped and its face is triangular.

 Dental problems (tartar build-up and plaque), hydrocephalus (fluid build-up around the brain), and hypoglycemia (results from excess burning of energy) are some health problems which the Chihuahuas suffer from.
 So, you need to keep an eye out for the symptoms of these.